Montel-S/azure-network-protocols/README.md

 <img src="https://i.imgur.com/xVV0WLr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this image you can see that I have downloaded wireshark which is now going to allow me moniotr traffic on my VM.
+In this image you can see that I have downloaded wireshark which is now going to allow me to monitor and inspect live traffic on my virtual machine.
 </p>
 <br /